solidhex/get-attached-images/README.md

 `

 ## pageID
 Default setting - `false`.
-This pulls attached images from current page or post.
+This pulls attached images from the current page or post.
 Alernatively, you can pass in a specific pageID to pull the attached images from that page anywhere you wish.

 ## size
 Default setting - `thumbnail`.
 You can either use the standard WP keyword image sizes, or ones you've created all by your onesie using `add_image_size`.
 You can read about that over here - [https://developer.wordpress.org/reference/functions/add_image_size/]